 Debt Yield vs Debt Service Coverage Ratio

 The debt service coverage ratio is the net operating income divided by annual debt service.
-While it may appear at that the total debt service is a static input into this formula, the DSCR can in fact also be manipulated.
-This can be done by simply lowering the interest rate used in the loan calculation and/or by changing the amortization period for the proposed loan.
-For example, if a requested loan amount doesn’t achieve a required 1.25x DSCR at a 20 year amortization, then a 25 year amortization could be used to increase the DSCR.
+While it may appear that the total debt service is a static input into this formula, the DSCR can in fact also be manipulated.
+This can be done by simply lowering the interest rate used in the loan calculation or by changing the amortization period for the proposed loan.
+For example, if a requested loan amount doesn’t achieve a required 1.25x DSCR at a 20-year amortization, then a 25-year amortization could be used to increase the DSCR.
 This also increases the risk of the loan, but is not reflected in the DSCR or LTV.
 Consider the following:

-As you can see the amortization period greatly affects whether the DSCR requirement can be achieved.
+As you can see, the amortization period greatly affects whether the DSCR requirement can be achieved.
 Suppose that in order for our loan to be approved, it must achieve a 1.25x DSCR or higher.
-As you can see from the chart above, this can be accomplished with a 25 year amortization period, but going down to a 20 year amortization breaks the DSCR requirement.
+As demonstrated by the chart above, this can be accomplished with a 25-year amortization period, but going down to a 20-year amortization breaks the DSCR requirement.

 Just like the amortization period, the interest rate can also significantly change the debt service coverage ratio.
 Consider the following:

 As shown above, the DSCR at a 7% interest rate is only 1.05x.
 Assuming the lender was not willing to negotiate on amortization but was willing to negotiate on the interest rate, then the DSCR requirement could be improved by simply lowering the interest rate.
 At a 5% interest rate, the DSCR dramatically improves to 1.24x.